AHartNtkn/AHartNtkn.github.io/_posts/2020-04-07-Sorting-Lists-Recursively;-The-Easy-Way.md

         return NodeBranchF(f(nF.b1), nF.a, f(nF.b2))
 ```

 The coalgebra of Quicksort, the thing constructing a single step of our tree, will be recursive.
-It will tak a list, and split it into a branch consisting of
+It will take a list, and split it into a branch consisting of
 * a list of elements less than the head of the list
 * the head of the list
 * a list of elements greater than the head of the list